cksiazak/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    Adaptive uses different layouts that are triggered based on the device's screen size.
+Fully responsive websites changes depending on the screensize, kind of like water filling a container.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile first means a website is designed with mobile in mind that then adds on up to a desktop layout.
+Min-width would be its query rather than max-width.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    62.5% font size will alter the rem unit to be equal to 10px.
+It's easier for math as it's mutliples of ten (1.5rem = 15px)

 4. How would you describe preprocessing to someone new to CSS?

+    Preprocessing is simply feeding a boken down/faster way of writing CSS, which will then spit out your normal CSS for browsers.
+It minimizes errors and takes less time.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    My favorite concept right now are variables, they just make sense when editing many things on a page at a time.
+The most trouble I have at the moment is mixins.
+It's not that they're hard, but I'm guessing the code we're doing right now is relaitvely simple that I can't really find a decent place to use them.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.